2016 Northeast Conference men's soccer season

 The 2016 Northeast Conference men's soccer season was the 36th season of men's varsity soccer in the conference.

-The LIU Brooklyn Blackbirds are the defending regular season and tournament champions.
+The LIU Brooklyn Blackbirds were the defending regular season and tournament champions.

 St. Francis Brooklyn won the Regular season Championship by going 6-0-1 in conference play and won the Tournament championship by defeating Sacred Heart and Saint Francis (PA).
 St. Francis Brooklyn will play against Dartmouth in the NCAA tournament.